 Amer Sports, Inc., the parent of Arc’teryx, Salomon, Wilson, Peak Performance, Atomic, and Armada, among others, reported that its Technical Apparel segment, which primarily includes the Arc’teryx brand business but also supports the Peak Performance brand, increased 34 percent, or 33 percent in constant-currency terms, to $520 million in the 2024 third quarter.

-On a conference call with analysts, Amer Sports CEO James Zheng said Arc’teryx delivered another very strong quarter with healthy growth across all regions, channels and categories, especially footwear, women’s, and certain jackets.
+On a conference call with analysts, Amer Sports CEO James Zheng said Arc’teryx delivered another very strong quarter with healthy growth across all regions, channels and categories, especially footwear, women’s, and hard shell jackets.
 The brand momentum was said to be most evident in its strong performance against a very difficult growth comparison from last year.

-U.S. Wholesale was reportedly a standout for the company, especially for Arc’teryx.
+U.S. Wholesale was reportedly a “standout” for the company, especially for Arc’teryx.

 “Consumers’ love for Arc’teryx in China continues to grow, and the brand’s very strong performance in APAC continued into Q3,” Zheng shared.

 Arc’teryx is reportedly executing well against its retail expansion plan.
-In Q3, it opened nine net new brand stores globally, bringing the total number of owned-brand stores to 134.
+In Q3, the brand opened nine net new brand stores globally, bringing the total number of owned-brand stores to 134.
 Key new locations include four stores in the U.S., two in Canada, two in Australia, two in China, and one in Germany.

 “We will open net 30 new Arc’teryx stores in 2024, the highest ever in one year,” said Amer Sports CFO Andrew Page.
 “At this time, we do not expect to significantly increase the number of annual Arc’teryx openings from this run rate.”